 View OIG vacancies on USAJobs.gov.

-The Student Volunteer Internship Program provides students with the opportunity to augment the workforce in the OIG's Office of Investigations.
+The Student Volunteer Service Program provides students with the opportunity to augment the workforce in the OIG's Office of Investigations.
 Student interns gain valuable work experience, apply their educational knowledge to the real workforce, and offer fresh perspectives and innovative solutions to problems.
 With more than 70 locations to choose from, students have the opportunity to apply during the school semester (while away from home) or during the summer session (when at home).
 Learn more now

 Let's start by choosing a topic